Antonio Gibson Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Matchup vs. Denver

-- Allowing 99.3 rushing yards per game, the Broncos have the eighth-ranked run defense in the league.
+- Conceding 99.3 rushing yards per game, the Broncos have the eighth-ranked run defense in the league.

-- This season the Broncos are ranked 12th in the NFL in rushing touchdowns allowed (six).
+- The Broncos have given up six rushing touchdowns, 12th in the NFL.

 Recent Performances

-- Gibson put together a 51-yard rushing performance in last week's matchup with the Packers, carrying the ball 14 times.
+- In last week's outing against the Packers, Gibson carried the ball 14 times for 51 yards.

 Gibson's Washington Teammates